JasperFx/jasper/documentation/documentation/bootstrapping/configuration.md

 Application configuration can come from a mix of the built in .Net Core configuration sources and programmatic options set in either your
 `JasperRegistry` or a loaded extension.
 While you make all the declarations in your `JasperRegistry` class, Jasper takes some steps to execute the usage of configuration options at bootstrapping time like so:

-1. Build out the .Net Core `IConfigurationRoot` object based on the sources added to `JasperRegistry.Configuration`.
-1. Apply any of the actions registered by `Settings.WithConfig()`
-1. Loads the default data for known `Settings` types
+1. Loads the default data for known `Settings` types by looking first for a configuration section named with the prefix of your `Settings` type name.
 1. Apply all the `JasperRegistry.Settings.Alter()` or `Replace()` delegates from registered extensions in the order that they were registered
 1. Apply all the `JasperRegistry.Settings.Alter()` or `Replace()` delegates configured in your `JasperRegistry` in the order that they were registered to ensure that the application specific options always win out over the base options or options coming from an extension
-1. Finally, apply all the `JasperRegistry.Settings.With()` delegates configured in your `JasperRegistry` to use the final, configured versions of
-   `Settings` objects to alter your application setup

-## Add Configuration Sources

-Jasper uses the [.NET Core ConfigurationBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) to get config data and bind it to objects.

-<[sample:build-configuration]>

-If you need to bind a settings class that does not follow the convention of ending with `Settings` then use the `Configure` method to tell Jasper which class you want to bind.

-<[sample:configure-settings]>

-If a settings class needs additional information to bind correctly, such as being in a nested sub-section, use the `Configure` method.

-<[sample:configure-settings2]>

-## Alter the Application with IConfiguration
+## Alter the Settings Objects with IConfiguration

+If you're already using an ASP.Net Core `Startup` class for configuring your application, the easiest way to configure Jasper `Settings` objects based on that configuration is to just inject that class into your `Startup` and work directly against it as shown in this example:

+<[sample:UsingStartupForConfigurationOfSettings]>

-To actually use the compiled configuration to alter the current `JasperRegistry` that defines your application like this simple example that just plucks a value from configuration and applies that to the `ServiceName` for the application:
+Otherwise, you can do this as well within your `JasperRegistry` class that defines your application like this simple example that just plucks a value from configuration and applies that to the `ServiceName` for the application: